nijatismayilzada/RevolutTransactionManager/README.md

 ## Setup

-* Run below to startup the microservice:
+* Run below to start the microservice:

 For Linux:
 ```bash